KEYNOTES & WORKSHOPS

-We offer comprehensive and experiential workshops that can get the conversation started around these issues.
-We provide interactive, engaging, purposeful keynotes/workshops and trainings on diversity, inclusiveness, and leadership to facilitate an organization’s growth in these areas.
+We offer comprehensive and experiential workshops that can get the conversation started around diversity, equity, and cultural inclusion.
+We provide interactive, engaging, purposeful keynotes/workshops and trainings on inclusive leadership to facilitate an organization’s growth in these areas.
 We provide a framework for understanding these issues and offer solutions for challenging inequalities with the goal of creating a more peaceful, inclusive, equitable world.

 Any of the titles and descriptions below can be presented in either a keynote or workshop format.
 Without exception, they are interactive, engaging, and purposeful.
 They raise awareness, knowledge, and skill-building with hands-on strategies for reflection and action.
 Using the lens of intersectionality, they incorporate strategies for challenging bias and systemic discrimination based on a variety of social identities: race, ethnicity, gender/gender expression, sexual orientation, social class, disability, age, religion/spirituality, among others.
 Any of these titles and descriptions can be combined and/or tailored to your organization’s needs.